trishacho/PolyBug/README.md

 ```console
 docker run -it --name <container> <image>
 ```
+## Note about Certain Bugs
+Some Developer Tests, specifically, logic/Java/src/test/java/DateTimeConversionTest, type/Python/test_4_dev.py, type/Python/test_10_dev.py, were not able to be run in an image for some reason (These bug types however have associated images where developer tests can be run).
+The reasons vary, but typically include an abnormally long run time to create or run the Docker Image.
+In these 3 cases only, we adapted the developer test locally rather than using the Docker image.
+In theory, this is the same thing, but rather than putting the patched version into the original test, we just move the test to the PolyBug repo.
+These are the only 3 examples of this.

 ## Running the Scrapers
 To run the basic scraper that obtains closed GitHub issues with fix commits in a certain category: